A six-functor formalism for quasi-coherent sheaves and stratifications on rigid-analytic varieties: Derived rigid geometry

 \emph{Step 2: The composite $\psi \circ \varphi = \operatorname{id}$.} We note that the derivations $\partial_{y_i}$ are bounded and $A$-linear, for the first copy of $A$.
-Hence, if $g = \varphi(f) = \sum_{\alpha \in \mathbf{N}^n} (f_\alpha \otimes 1)(y-x)^\alpha$, then $\frac{1}{\alpha!} \mu(\partial^\alpha_yg) = f_\alpha$ so that $\psi \circ \varphi = \operatorname{id}$.
+Hence, if $g = \varphi(f) = \sum_{\alpha \in \mathbf{N}^r} (f_\alpha \otimes 1)(y-x)^\alpha$, then $\frac{1}{\alpha!} \mu(\partial^\alpha_yg) = f_\alpha$ so that $\psi \circ \varphi = \operatorname{id}$.

 \emph{Step 3: $\psi$ is injective}.
-We first claim that we can replace the system of all affinoid neighbourhoods $\{U \supseteq \Delta X\}$ of $\Delta X$ in $X \times X$, with the system of \emph{connected} affinoid neighbourhoods of $\Delta X$.
-Indeed, let $U \supseteq \Delta X$ be an affinoid neighbourhood; then since $\Delta X$ is connected, there is a unique connected component $U^\prime$ of $U$ containing $\Delta X$.
-The functor $U \mapsto U^\prime$ then exhibits the inclusion of the connected neighbourhoods, as a cofinal functor of filtered indexing categories.
+We first note that we can replace the system of all affinoid neighbourhoods $\{U \supseteq \Delta X\}$ of $\Delta X$ in $X \times X$, with the system of all affinoid neighbourhoods $U^\prime$ of $\Delta X$ with the following property: each connected component of $\Delta X$ is contained in a unique connected component of $U^\prime$.
+We now consider the system of algebras defining the colimit